echo-air-model/echo-air-model.github.io/docs/methodology.md

 3. **Export and Visualize**: excess mortality is exported as a shapefile and as a plot.

 ### Other Features ###
-The ISRM Tool has a command called `check-setup` that allows the user to make sure that all of the code and data files are properly saved and named in order to make sure that the program will run.
+ECHO-AIR has a command called `check-setup` that allows the user to make sure that all of the code and data files are properly saved and named in order to make sure that the program will run.

 ----
 ## References